-Riders/passengers can wear goggles.
+Riders, their Assistant and their Team Manager can wear goggles.
 The use of glasses, helmet visors and "tear offs" or "roll offs" is also permitted.
 The material used for glasses, goggles and visors must be made of shatter-proof material.
 Helmet visors must not be an integral part of the helmet.